phax/ph-commons/README.md

 A library with less common elements.
 First available with ph-commons 8.
 A few elements from ph-commons 6 which I'm not really using.
 But to avoid loss of information this project was added.

+  * `com.helger.lesscommons.charset` - special String encoder/decoder based on ByteBuffer
-  * `com.helger.commons.i18n` - internationalization (i18n) helper classes, especially for code point handling.
+  * `com.helger.lesscommons.i18n` - internationalization (i18n) helper classes, especially for code point handling.
 Ripped from Apache Abdera.
-  * `com.helger.commons.jmx` - very basic JMX utility classes.
+  * `com.helger.lesscommons.jmx` - very basic JMX utility classes.

 ##Maven usage
 Add the following to your pom.xml to use this artifact: